tomtom828/OCAJP8-EXAM/notes.md

 #### Time/Date:
+- Do NOT forget that LocalDate, LocalTime, LocalDateTime are immutable!
+  - Using `date.plusDays(-1);` will NOT alter the `date`.
+You need to do `date = date.plusDays(-1);`
+- Do NOT forget that these are also STATIC FACTORIES, and not object instances. must use `.of()` or `.parse()`
+- Always, always, always make sure you're not cross contaminating TIME stuff with LocalDate and DATE stuff with LocalTime
 - The `.of()` must have a valid date or time, otherwise it gets an expection...
 Ex `LocalDate.of(2020, 2, 30)` will fail but if we had `add()` that got to that point, it would round down.
 - Using `date.atTime(LocalTime)` method creates a LocalDateTime instance by combining date + time parts
 - The `Period.of(0, 0, 0);` is same as `Period.ZERO`, it shows up as `P0D` (and NOT `P0Y0M0D`)